- P -

 Do not strive to grasp them all.

-Adelaide Ann Proctor, One by One
+Adelaide Ann Proctor, from One by One

 |